Tontito05/Catfia-Game/City Phantom/README.md

 SHIFT for using the dash

 Debugging keys:
-H shows a menu explaining the keys
+M shows a menu explaining the keys
 F9 shows the colliders
 F10 God Mode
 F11 cap FPS to 30